Young adult literature: Uses in the classroom

 Students who read YA are more likely to appreciate literature and have stronger reading skills than others.
 YA also allows teachers to talk about "taboo" or difficult topics with their students.
 For example, a 2014 study shows that using Laurie Halse Anderson's novel Speak aided in discussions on consent and complicity.
 Those who read about tough situations like date rape are more emotionally prepared to handle the situation if it arises.
 It is important to use diverse literature in the classroom, especially in discussing taboo topics, to avoid excluding minority students.

 Literature written for young adults can also be used as a stepping stone to canonical works that are traditionally read in classrooms, and required by many school curriculums.
 In Building a Culture of Readers: YA Literature and the Canon by Kara Lycke, Lycke suggests pairing young adult literature and canon works to prepare young adults to understand the classic literature they will encounter.
 YA can provide familiar and less alienating examples of similar concepts than those in classic literature.
 Suggested pairings include Rick Riordan's Percy Jackson series with the Iliad or the Odyssey, or Stephenie Meyer's Twilight with Wuthering Heights.
 When discussing identity, Lycke suggests pairing Hawthorne's The Scarlet Letter with Sherman Alexie's The Absolutely True Diary of a Part-Time Indian.
+Common required texts in high schools of America include, The Outsiders, Of Mice and Men, and The Crucible.

 Criticism

-Content
+Political content

-Mature themes in young adult fiction are often challenged.
-Conservative activists and religious groups criticize young adult fiction for violence, sexual content, homosexuality, and topics such as suicide.
-Speculative young adult fiction is sometimes targeted by critics for religious reasons, including religious debates over the Harry Potter series.
-Criticism is also leveled at young adult fiction authors for alleged insensitivity to marginalized communities or cultural appropriation.
+Conservative activists and religious groups have criticized young adult fiction for violence, explicit sexual content, obscene language, and suicide.
+Speculative young adult fiction is sometimes targeted by critics for religious reasons, including religious debates over the Harry Potter series and Philip Pullman's trilogy His Dark Materials.
+Criticism has also been leveled at young adult fiction authors for alleged insensitivity to marginalized communities or cultural appropriation.

-Diversity
+Banned books

+Some Americans have been critical about young adult literature and challenged their children's access to it.
+The American Library association conducted a study to determine which books from 2010 to 2019 were most frequently challenged.
+Titles on this list included The Absolutely True Diary of a Part Time Indian, The Bluest Eye, The Hunger Games, and Of Mice and Men.

+Lack of diversity

 English language young adult fiction and children's literature in general have historically shown a lack of books with a main character who is a person of color, LGBT, or disabled.
-In the UK 90% of the best-selling YA titles from 2006 to 2016 featured white, able-bodied, cis-gendered, and heterosexual main characters.
+In the UK 90% of the best-selling YA titles from 2006 to 2016 featured white, able-bodied, cisgender, and heterosexual main characters.
 The numbers of children's book authors have shown a similar lack of diversity.
-Between 2006–2016, eight percent of all young adult authors published in the UK were people of color.
+Between 2006 and 2016, eight percent of all young adult authors published in the UK were people of color.